MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-probeforwrite.md

 > [!WARNING]
 > The **ProbeForWrite** function is not recommended for use in current software, and is included for historical compatibility only.
 Use [**ProbeForRead**](./nf-wdm-probeforread.md) instead when validating user buffers.

 This function typically provides no substantial benefit over [**ProbeForRead**](./nf-wdm-probeforread.md) because a robust driver must always be prepared to handle protection changes in the user mode virtual address space, including protection changes that remove write permission to a buffer passed to a driver after a **ProbeForWrite** call has executed.
 Because **ProbeForWrite** accesses each page in the supplied buffer, performance may be reduced due to the overhead of accessing each page, especially if the supplied buffer describes a large region of virtual address space.
-In addition, because each page is written to by **ProbeForWrite**, the same buffer may not be safely used concurrently with multiple driver requests.
+In addition, because **ProbeForWrite** writes to each page, the same buffer may not be used safely  with multiple concurrent driver requests.
 For these reasons, new driver code should always use **ProbeForRead** instead.

 The following table outlines the properties of each kernel mode buffer probing routine: